 Head of fertility services and director of assisted conception unit

-Yacoub is past chair of the RCOG national clinical studies group in reproductive medicine and surgery, and ex-member of the RCOG research committee.
+Yacoub is past chair of the Royal College of Obstetricians and Gyaenacologists (RCOG) national clinical studies group in reproductive medicine and surgery, and ex-member of the RCOG research committee.
 He is also an ex-associate editor of RBM online journal.

 - Doctor of Medicine (MD) in Birmingham (UK)